"

 Figure 5.14.
 Surgical Technologist Assisting During A Surgical Procedure / Photo Credit: Anna Shvets, Pexels License

-Like the title implies, surgical technologists work in the operating room or any areas where there is surgery.
-Often, individuals are not familiar with what a surgical technician does, they are more familiar with a perioperative nurse, surgeon or anesthesiologist in the operating room.
-However, the surgical technicians are an essential team member in surgery.
-Surgical technicians may also be called surgical techs, surgical assistants, scrub techs, or operating room technicians.
+As the title suggests, surgical technologists work in the operating room or any area where surgery is performed.
+Many people are familiar with roles such as perioperative nurses, surgeons, or anesthesiologists in the operating room, but they may not be familiar with surgical technologists, who are essential team members in surgery.
+Surgical technologists may also be called surgical techs, surgical assistants, scrub techs, or operating room technicians.

-The surgical tech is the individual that prepares the operating room for surgery.
-Their job consists of preparing a sterile area prior to surgery, reviewing the supply list and the surgeon’s preferences for the surgery, handing instruments to the surgeon during surgery and assisting as needed, counting the number of sponges and needles used before the end of the surgery, removing tools and surgical instruments for sterilization, and preparing and cleaning the operating room for the next procedure.
+Surgical technologists are responsible for preparing the operating room for surgery.
+Their duties include preparing a sterile environment prior to surgery, reviewing the supply list and the surgeon’s preferences, handing instruments to the surgeon during surgery, assisting as needed, counting sponges and needles before the surgery concludes, and removing tools and instruments for sterilization.
+They also prepare and clean the operating room for the next procedure.

 Tray of surgical instruments in an operating room